rubyist/circuitbreaker/README.md

 up waiting for these time outs to occur.
 A circuit breaker wraps these remote calls and will trip after a defined amount of failures or time outs occur.
-When a circuit breaker is tripped any future calls will avoid making the remote call and return an error to the client.
+When a circuit breaker is tripped any future calls will avoid making the remote call and return an error to the caller.
 In the meantime, the circuit breaker will periodically allow some calls to be tried again and will close the circuit if those are successful.